 Whether test mode is enabled or not

-If the customer has contacts listed on their contact list, the agent will attempt to reach the contacts through a courtesy call.
+If there are contacts in the contact list, the agent will attempt to reach the contacts through a courtesy call.
 As part of the courtesy call initiated due to a high volume event, the agent will include the context that this is only a courtesy call due to a high volume event.

 At that moment, the person on the phone may choose to resolve the alarm or dispatch emergency services if necessary.
 You may also ask the agent to disarm the site for up to 12 hours or indefinitely.

 If the agent cannot reach any listed contacts or if there are no contacts listed, the agent will dispatch emergency services to the address of the site (provided test mode is disabled).

 What are some situations when a high volume event is initiated?

 Suppose your business has a cleaning crew that forgets to disarm the alarm system (which is set to "Normal" security and test mode disabled) while entering the building.
 They proceed to clean the premises, which triggers motion detected events through our motion sensors.
 The context cameras set up for these motion sensors provide video for agent to review.